kojodoc/kojodoc.github.io/ikojo.md

 ### Background information
 The core idea behind iKojo is the following:
 * To enable users to easily start experimenting with Kojo without having to download/install anything.
-When they want to dig deeper and do more serious programming, they can download/install the Kojo desktop app.
+When they want to dig deeper and do more serious programming, they can download/install the desktop-Kojo app.
 * To enable users to easily share (via a web link) the games and simulations that they write in Kojo.
-The game or simulation can be developed in desktop Kojo, and then shared via iKojo.
+The game or simulation can be developed in desktop-Kojo, and then shared via iKojo.
-Note - generative art that is created within desktop Kojo can easily be shared as an image via the many image sharing apps that exist out there.
+Note - generative art that is created within desktop-Kojo does not really require iKojo, and can easily be shared as an image via the many image sharing apps that exist out there (like instagram, facebook, twitter, etc).
+Hence iKojo is optimized more for animations than pretty drawings.